7 Steps to Help Someone in Emotional Pain Without Depleting Your Energy

 Try resisting the urge to dash for a solution.
 To help someone in emotional pain without depleting your energy, you need to settle your emotions and thoughts.

 Open up to the present moment and the person in distress beside you.
-Release the future, the past, and give yourself entirely into listening.
+Release the future, and the past, and give yourself entirely to listening.

 Listen with your full attention.
 Your mind will wander, grasp for solutions, for platitudes, at distractions to pull your attention away.